sourachakra/3DHandShapeTracking/README.md

 # 3DHandShapeTracking

 The MATLAB code here is for the paper "Deep Multi-view 3D Hand-Shape Tracking" currently in submission.
+MATLAB 2017b was used for implemeting this code.

 Prior to using this software, please download the 'vertex_data3.txt' file from the link: